vszakats/hb/.github/ISSUE_TEMPLATE.md

 mingw/gcc/clang or regarding certain, non-priority or deprecated components (e.g. Windows CE, older MSVC versions, `hbtip`, `rddads`, `gtwvg`/`gtwvw`, `xhb`, legacy operating systems) and feature requests in general.

+Please note that this fork only accepts additional code if such code cannot (or impractical to) be implemented as 3rd party library/utility.
+It means that for code that uses documented Harbour APIs and can be built (or can be made to build) as a separate component, it's recommended to maintain it separately and make it available for Harbour users by providing a standard (contrib-like) project structure and the necessary `.hbp` and `.hbc` files.